 In addition, read online reviews to check if your needs are provided in the housing.
 You may also join social media groups and ask for experiences of past and current boarders.

 Also, consider the location of your accommodation and ensure that it is near and easily accessible to your university.
-If you can’t find a closer housing, make sure the area has reliable transportation.
+If you can’t find a closer housing, ensure the area has reliable transportation.

 Finally, always be adaptable if you don’t get your preferred housing.
 Though you didn’t get your dream student accommodation in Portugal, be grateful to be in the country while upgrading your education.